apmckinlay/gsuneido/README.md

 As of November 2019 the Windows interface is mostly functional.

+As of July 2020 the client portion is production ready to replace cSuneido.

-### Todo
+### In Progress

-- database and server end of client-server
+Database and server side of client-server